juliokscesar/aisurveywriter/README.md

   -h, --help            show this help message and exit --save-dir SAVE_DIR   Path to output directory
   --llm {openai,google}, -l {openai,google}
                         Specify LLM to use.
-Either 'google' or 'openai'.
+Either 'google', 'openai' or 'ollama'.
 Default is google --llm-model LLM_MODEL, -m LLM_MODEL
                         Specific LLM model to use.
 Default is gemini-2.0-flash --credentials CREDENTIALS